 How can you get a loan from a hard-money lender?

 Many hard-money lenders and banks only lend to experienced investors.
 However, ABL works with new flippers.
 Dan outlines the type of investor they look for.
 They want someone who has experience, decent credit, and some cash available.
 The property also needs to be a great deal.
 However, finding those investors isn’t always easy, and if you do not meet those criteria, they may still lend to you.
 Be sure to listen to the podcast to hear Dan’s full explanation of who they will lend to and when.
 ABL will lend 80 percent of the purchase price and up to 100 percent of the repairs, as long as the total loan does not exceed 65 percent of the after-repaired value.

 You can find out more about ABL on their website.
-They love to help flippers learn the business as well since they are in the business to make money on loans and not foreclose on properties.
+They love to help flippers learn since they are in the business to make money on loans and not foreclose on properties.

 New Facebook coaching group

 Some of you may have heard about the new Facebook group I am creating that specializes in getting awesome deals.
 The group is almost ready to launch (we have many experienced flippers and wholesalers helping out).
 If you are interested, send me an email and I will get you more information soon! [email protected]